alabsi91/reanimated-color-picker/docs/pages/api/color-picker-wrapper.md

 ![boundedThumb](@assets/images/boundedThumb.png)

 A global property for all descendant sliders and panels.
 Determines whether the thumb is constrained within the boundaries of the slider.
-When `false`, half of the thumb extend beyond the slider edges.
+When `false`, half of the thumb extends beyond the slider edges.

 `type: boolean` · `default: false`